-- 1. Once the Application for Ordination and Letter of Commendation have been submitted, the documents are assessed.
+- Once the Application for Ordination and Letter of Commendation have been submitted, the documents are assessed.
 Applicants will be either invited to the Applicant Interview Day or otherwise directed. - 2.
-The Applicant Interview Day takes place in the spring and includes two sets of interviews, preparation and delivery of a five-minute homily, and participation in a discussion group.
-Present at this day is the Bishop, Director of Human Resources, Chaplains to Ordinands, and Candidates' Committee members.
-This committee will meet to debrief the interview day and each applicant and makes recommendations to the Bishop concerning continuation in the diocesan discernment process.
-Each applicant will receive a Candidates' Committee Report.
+The Applicant Interview Day takes place in the winter/spring and includes two sets of interviews, preparation and delivery of a five-minute homily, and participation in a discussion group.
+Present at this day is the Bishop, Executive Assistant, Chaplains to Ordinands, Candidates Committee, and Regional Archdeacons.
+This committee will meet to debrief the interview day, discuss each applicant, and makes recommendations to the Bishop concerning continuation in the diocesan discernment process.
+Each applicant will receive an Applicant Interview Day Report.
 Those recommended for candidacy will receive guidance as to ongoing steps for discernment and formation.